 The staff also benefited from the unified communications features that are a part of the Teams suite, such as presence, video calls, screen sharing and instant messaging with both individual colleagues and groups.
 This meant all 10 members of staff could effectively stay in touch despite being geographically dispersed.

 West Devon Business Information Point will continue to effectively use this solution while staff remain working from home.
-We will upgrade them to a new on-premise solution when they all return to the office, as this will give them enhanced flexibility that was not available on their old system.
-The new solution will also use SIP trunks, which are supported by internet connections, rather than outdated ISDN lines to give them enhanced business continuity options for the future.
+It uses SIP trunks, which are supported by internet connections, rather than outdated ISDN lines to give them enhanced business continuity options for the future.

 Dee Gill, contracts manager

-Download the full case study by clicking here.
+Download the full case study by clicking here or find out more in our blog below.